Leo Kay explains how he is using sourdough bread making as a catalyst for collaboration, contemplation and conversation.

 Since I returned to England, Anna and I have renewed our focus on slowness, prioritising care for ourselves and everyone else involved.
 We have based the work predominantly in community spaces and church halls and posed a question relevant to the context.
 People leave fulfilled, energised and with their very own loaf of sourdough bread.
 In 2021, we worked with communities in collaboration with Derby Theatre and Derby Creative Arts Network, Rosehill Arts Centre in Cumbria, and the Cambridge Junction venue.

 At the time of writing (November 2021), we have exciting stuff coming up.
-This includes the premiere of a documentary about the process by the filmmaker Sam Campbell, and working with Rosehill Arts Centre to run more Baking Days with frontline and support workers in Cumbria.
+This includes the premiere of Rest and Rise Again, a documentary about the process by the filmmaker Sam Campbell, and working with Rosehill Arts Centre to run more Baking Days with frontline and support workers in Cumbria.

 We are always looking for opportunities to collaborate and spread this work.
 We’d love to work with a vibrant bakery at the heart of a neighbourhood, for example, engaging with people in the local community and enriching the microbiomes of all involved!